The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Verify your identity with thinkmoney

-Interested in a budgeting account like the thinkmoney Personal Account?
+Interested in a budgeting account like the thinkmoney Managed Current Account?
 It really couldn’t be simpler to set up.

 We will need documentation to prove your identity and where you live, but in most cases we can do this all electronically so you might not need to send any documents to us.
 If you do, we’ll ask you to provide us with two forms of identification – one as proof of identity and the other as proof of address.
 For a full list of the documents we could ask for, click here.

 As we only accept original documents, we will send you a Special Delivery envelope (paid by us) to make sure your documents are tracked, insured and arrive to us as quickly as possible.
 You must take this to the Post Office and it hand it in over the counter – don’t just stick it in a post box.
 This is because you’ll get a tracking number from the Post Office so you can be sure your documents make it to us.